 When people hear that I am taking piano lessons and have been learning piano as an adult, they are fascinated that this would be something that I would consider at my age.
 Piano for adults is something that many people don’t think is something they can do or should even consider.
 They feel they may be too busy, or they are too old.
 That simply could not be more wrong.
-As an adult it is very beneficial to learn new things, like learning to play the piano, it exercises your brain, is a great stress reliever and well, it’s really fun.
-I am very happy with this endeavor in my life and highly recommend for you.
-Let me tell you some more on why you too should consider learning to play piano as an adult.
+As an adult it is very beneficial to learn new things, like learning to play the piano.
+It exercises your brain, is a great stress reliever and well, it’s really fun.
+I’m very happy with this endeavor in my life and highly recommend it to you.
+Let me tell you more about why you too should consider learning to play piano as an adult.

 Is it too late to learn piano as an adult?

 Let’s address the age thing right off the bat.
 First let me say you are never too old to learn how to play piano as an adult.
 The human brain is created for lifelong learning and is happiest when it is learning.
 There are so many benefits in teaching an adult brain new things.
 It can increase your cognitive ability.
 As you age your brain can lose or diminish in certain functions.
 Doing something like learning to play piano as an adult will cause your brain to create new pathways and connections to recapture those functions.
 This is called brain plasticity.
 This is where your brain will find new ways to do functions it has lost or used to do before.
 Learning piano as an adult helps the brain to do this.
 So, things like hand to eye coordination, timing and rhythm, memory and memorization can all be improved by just learning as an adult.

 Can you learn piano as a busy adult / learn piano fast?